 How does Continuous Deployment work?

-About its activity, it has different stages to function.
-These processes cover aspects of reducing the time and cost of the deployment stage.
-These stages combine into:
+Continuous Deployment has different stages to function.
+These processes cover aspects of reducing the time and cost of the deployment stage:

 What to consider with Continuous Deployment?